Potential Impact fraction and Population Attributable Fraction

 the values for beta

-are the relative risks directly and the
+are the log-relative risks and the

 variance var_beta

-corresponds to the relative risk's variance.
-Depending
+corresponds to the log-relative risk's variance.

-on the relative risk's source the following options are available:
+Depending on the relative risk's source the following options are available:

 - identity